rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 The tree you saw, which grew and became strong, so that its top reached to heaven, and it was visible to the end of the whole earth, ^0420

-whose leaves were beautiful and its fruit abundant, and in which was food for all, under which beasts of the field found shade, and in whose branches the birds of the heavens lived — ^0421
+whose leaves were beautiful and its fruit abundant, and in which was food for all, under which beasts of the field found shade, and in whose branches the birds of the heavens lived-- ^0421

 it is you, O king, who have grown and become strong.
 Your greatness has grown and reaches to heaven, and your dominion to the ends of the earth. ^0422

-And because the king saw a watcher, a holy one, coming down from heaven and saying, Chop down the tree and destroy it, but leave the stump of its roots in the earth, bound with a band of iron and bronze, in the tender grass of the field, and let him be wet with the dew of heaven, and let his portion be with the beasts of the field, till seven periods of time pass over him, ^0423
+And because the king saw a watcher, a holy one, coming down from heaven and saying, 'Chop down the tree and destroy it, but leave the stump of its roots in the earth, bound with a band of iron and bronze, in the tender grass of the field, and let him be wet with the dew of heaven, and let his portion be with the beasts of the field, till seven periods of time pass over him,' ^0423

-this is the interpretation, O king : It is a decree of the Most High, which has come upon my lord the king, ^0424
+this is the interpretation, O king: It is a decree of the Most High, which has come upon my lord the king, ^0424

 that you shall be driven from among men, and your dwelling shall be with the beasts of the field.
 You shall be made to eat grass like an ox, and you shall be wet with the dew of heaven, and seven periods of time shall pass over you, till you know that the Most High rules the kingdom of men and gives it to whom he will. ^0425

 And as it was commanded to leave the stump of the roots of the tree, your kingdom shall be confirmed for you from the time that you know that Heaven rules. ^0426

-Therefore, O king, let my counsel be acceptable to you : break off your sins by practicing righteousness, and your iniquities by showing mercy to the oppressed, that there may perhaps be a lengthening of your prosperity. ^0427
+Therefore, O king, let my counsel be acceptable to you: break off your sins by practicing righteousness, and your iniquities by showing mercy to the oppressed, that there may perhaps be a lengthening of your prosperity. ^0427

 All this came upon King Nebuchadnezzar. ^0428